Kunstkamera: Museum of Anthropology and Ethnography

 In the 1830s, the Kunstkamera collections were dispersed to newly established imperial museums, the most important being the Peter the Great Museum of Anthropology and Ethnography, established in 1879.
 It has a collection approaching 2,000,000 items and has been known as the Peter the Great Museum since 1903 in order to distinguish it from the Russian Museum of Ethnography.

-Originally, there were separate museums for anthropology and ethnography, but on 5 December 1878 it was decided to merge them into a single museum with Leopold Schrenk being appointed on 10 November 1879.
-It was not until 1887 that the museum was finally provided with its own exhibition premises attached to Kunstkamera in Tamozhennyi pereulok.
-On 23 September 1889, the first exhibition of the unified Museum was opened.

-The head of Willem Mons, brother of Anna Mons, may have resided in the Kunstkamera from 1724 to around 1780.
 In 1747 some objects were lost in a fire.
-The museum houses 78 watercolours by the Peruvian artist Pancho Fierro, the largest collection outside Peru.
-These were brought back by Schrenk following his visit there in 1854.